2026 Straight Talk Wireless 500 predictions, odds, start time: NASCAR at Phoenix picks from proven model

 NASCAR continues its journey West as the action moves from Texas to Phoenix this week for the 2026 Straight Talk Wireless 500 at Phoenix Raceway in Avondale, Ariz.
 Tyler Reddick is off to a dominant start to the season, winning all three races thus far.
 He showed his versatility last week, winning at a road course after his first two victories came on speedways.
 Despite that red-hot start, Reddick is +1600 in the 2026 Straight Talk Wireless 500 odds via FanDuel Sportsbook.

-Ryan Blaney is the favorite at +380, followed by pole-sitter Joey Logano (+500), Kyle Larson (+750) and Christopher Bell (+850) on the NASCAR at Phoenix odds board.
+Ryan Blaney is the favorite at +340, followed by pole-sitter Joey Logano (+500), Christopher Bell (+700) and Kyle Larson (+750) on the NASCAR at Phoenix odds board.
 The race begins at 3:30 p.m.
 ET on Sunday.
 Before making any 2026 Straight Talk Wireless 500 picks or NASCAR at Phoenix predictions, you need to see the projected leaderboard from Mike McClure's proven model.

 Bet NASCAR at Phoenix with the latest FanDuel promo code and get $100 in bonus bets instantly at FanDuel if your first $5+ bet wins: